SoradaW/Team-Profile-Generator/README.md

       * School
     * When a user decides to finish building their team then they exit the application, and the HTML is generated.

-## Methodology

-The dirctory structure of the application as follows:
+The directory structure of the application as follows:

 ```
 docs/     // Rendered HTML output